coffee2code/preserve-code-formatting/readme.txt

 This plugin preserves formatting of code for display by preventing its modification by WordPress and other plugins while also retaining whitespace.

+NOTE: This plugin does **NOT** handle posts containing blocks.
+For such posts, use the built-in code or preformatted blocks to format your code for display.
+However, this plugin would still be needed if you have text-based posts from before using the blocks-based editor.

 NOTE: Use of the visual text editor will pose problems as it can mangle your intent in terms of `code` tags.
 I strongly suggest you not use the visual editor in conjunction with this plugin as I have taken no effort to make the two compatible.

 Notes: